 After analysis, you will receive all data in Excel spreadsheet format (.xlsx).
-This tabular data will contain protein and peptide identifications reported as both peptide spectral matches (PSMs) and AUC intensity.
+This tabular data will contain protein and peptide identifications reported as both peptide spectral matches (PSMs) and area under the curve (AUC) intensity.
 Data can also be provided in Scaffold (Proteome Software) by request.